 Make sure the tools they use are sterilized.
 You should also check that the foot baths are disinfected with bleach solution between appointments, to prevent the transmission of foot diseases

 I think if you actually love your nails, and also regard your nail-health you should read labels (ingredients list) before making your purchase.
 Why?
 Thousands of nail polishes and nail polish removers contains ingredients which can actually damage your nails.
-Make them look weak, weary and discolored.
+Make them look weak, weary and discoloured.
 Stay away of polishes containing toxic chemicals like dibutyl phthalate, formaldehyde, and toluene, as these toxins can contribute to brittleness, splitting, and cracking.

 15. Eat Healthy.